Off-page SEO refers to everything you can do, outside your website, to improve your rankings on search engines.

 Off-page optimization provides Google with an indication of how users perceive a specific site and, above all, the brand and business behind it.

 It is because websites with high-quality content and valuable information are more likely to:

 - be linked from other sites;

 - obtain shares on social media (Facebook likes, Tweets, Pinterest shares, etc.);

 - be placed in browser bookmarks;

-- get mentions among communities of like-minded users (e.g., forums and blogs).
+- receive mentions among communities of like-minded users (e.g., forums and blogs);

 So, you should work on improving your Expertise, Authoritativeness, and Trustworthiness (E-A-T acronym), which represents the three fundamental parameters used by Google quality raters to evaluate web content.